mariusweb/CodingSchoolProjectWp/wp-content/plugins/feed-them-social/readme.txt

-=== Feed Them Social - Facebook, Instagram, Twitter, YouTube & Pinterest ===
+=== Feed Them Social - for Twitter feed, Youtube, Pinterest and more ===
-Contributors: slickremix
+Contributors: slickremix, slickchris
 Tags: Facebook, Instagram, Twitter, YouTube, Feed Requires at least: 3.6.0
-Tested up to: 5.1
+Tested up to: 5.3.2
-Stable tag: 2.6.7
+Stable tag: 2.8.3.1
 License: GPLv2 or later

-Custom feeds for Facebook Pages, Album Photos, Videos & Covers, Instagram, Twitter, Pinterest & YouTube on pages, posts or widgets.
+Display a Custom Facebook feed, Instagram feed, Twitter feed, Pinterest feed & YouTube feed on pages, posts or widgets.

 == Description ==
-Create Social Feeds of any or all your celebrities, family, friends, yourself, or businesses.
-Looks great on Desktops, Tablets, and Mobile Devices.

-= See what people are saying about our Plugin and Support. =

-*"Have been using it daily for more than 2 years and never failed us once.
-It is an amzing plugin, very simple to setup and use.
-Great work guys and keep up the good work!"* ~ [stonerecords](https://wordpress.org/support/topic/saves-time-money-its-the-best-social-plugin-out-there?replies=1#post-)

-*"This is a very versatile plugin that offers a ton of customization and use options.
-And if you need help, their support is the best I've ever experienced with a WordPress plugin developer.
-Thanks guys, keep it up!"* ~ [exonfluxx](https://wordpress.org/support/topic/great-plugin-great-support-389?replies=2#post-)

-*"Hammering out issues with most plugin teams usually takes at least 24 hours.
-For more complicated support issues, it can take a handful of days to fix a problem.
-The time between messages with the Feed Them Social support team was around 15 minutes instead of 15 hours.
-Fantastic."* ~ [tunare](https://wordpress.org/support/topic/freaky-fast-support?replies=2#post-)
+Create and Display Responsive Social Feeds for your Facebook Pages, Instagram, Twitter, Pinterest and YouTube feeds while keeping people on your website!

 = Features include the following: =
  * Easy to Install and Setup.